Be Bold: A Message to Democrats

-It’s something we see every weekend all across the country.
-I always come away impressed, inspired and even more committed to doing all I can to help the Blue Wave become a reality.
+When I join these trainings, I always come away impressed, inspired, and even more committed to doing all I can to help the 2020 Blue Wave become a reality.

 But there always seems to be something missing.
 Something that we ought to be saying or doing that we just… aren’t.

-It’s a conversation that I have with dozens of Democrats in every state that I visit.
+It’s a conversation that I have with dozens of Democrats in every state we speak to.

 It is what we, as a party, need to do to be successful this year.